Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Identification and Estimation

-Once $\hat{V}_{i}$ is available, we proceed to the primary target--- estimating the distributional effects $\alpha (\tau )$ and $ \beta (\tau )$.
-Before a formal analysis, it is worth noting that some existing censored quantile methods cannot be readily extended to a partial linear setting. \citet{powell1986censored} exploited the invariant property of the quantile function with respect to a monotone transformation to address censoring, that is, $Q_{Y|X}(\tau |X)=\max \{Q_{Y^{\ast }|X}(\tau |X),0\}=\max \{X^{\prime }\beta (\tau ),0\}$.
-However, the non-convexity of the associated objective function severely restricts its applicability in the high dimensional case induced by the unknown function $m(v,\tau )$. \citet{chen2003estimation} explored a moment condition using a series expansion to approximate $m(v,\tau )$.
-But, in the censored case, the estimator obtained from
+Once $\hat{V}_{i}$ is available, we proceed to the main target— estimating the distributional effects $\alpha (\tau )$ and $ \beta (\tau )$.
+Before a formal analysis, a noteworthy point is several classical censored quantile methods cannot be directly extended to a partial linear specification of the conditional quantile function of the latent outcome. \citet{powell1986censored} exploited the invariant property of the quantile function with respect to a monotone transformation to handle censoring, that is, $Q_{Y|X}(\tau |X)=\max \{Q_{Y^{\ast }|X}(\tau |X),0\}=\max \{X^{\prime }\beta (\tau ),0\}$.
+However, the resulting optimization problem is non-convex, which severely limits its applicability in high-dimensional settings, particularly induced by the series expansion of $m(v,\tau )$. \citet{chen2003estimation} briefly offered a series estimator based on the moment condition: